abangiraprecious/resources/learning.md

 # Learning
 I absolutely love learning.
-The resources below are multiple topics outside the main ones that have captured my attention
+The resources below are multiple topics outside the main ones that have captured my attention.